 Who is affected the most by the ATT in the first place?

 The policy is focused on user privacy and IDFA (the identifier for advertisers) usage.
-If you already know what the IDFA is and how it’s used in mobile advertising, you can skip to the next paragraph.
-I’ll provide a quick explanation here for those who are relatively new to mobile marketing attribution.
+If you already know the IDFA and how it’s used in mobile advertising, you can skip to the next paragraph.
+I’ll explain quickly for those relatively new to mobile marketing attribution.

-The IDFA is a unique random iPhone ID that is assigned to the device.
+The IDFA is a unique random iPhone ID assigned to the device.

-The Identifier for Vendors (IDFV) is a unique device id assigned to all apps published to the App Store from the same developer.
+The Identifier for Vendors (IDFV) is a unique device ID assigned to all apps published in the App Store by the same developer.

-It is available for iOS developers with the advertisingIdentifier method of ASIdentifierManager
+It is available for iOS developers using the advertisingIdentifier method of ASIdentifierManager.

 Social networks that provide advertisements, like Facebook, use the IDFA to match app users who saw an app advertisement on their network and installed that app.

-For example, let’s assume you are running Instagram ads for your mobile app.
-A user clicks on the ad and is forwarded to the App Store to install the app.
-Facebook advertising engine saves this user’s IDFA, so it knows that this specific user clicked on the ad.
+For example, could you assume you are running your mobile app?
+Instagram ads f A user clicks on the ad and is forwarded to the App Store to install the app.
+Facebook's advertising engine saves this user’s IDFA so that it knows that the specific user clicked on the ad.
 After the user installs the app, Facebook’s advertising SDK installed in that app reads the device’s IDFA and reports it back to Facebook.
 Facebook matches the user to the one who clicked on the ad.

-That is how Facebook Advertising provides very accurate and in-depth data on the number of installs, in-app purchases, and lots of other valuable information on an advertising campaign level.
-Other platforms that provide mobile app advertising services are using the same technique.
+That is how Facebook Advertising provides accurate and in-depth data on the number of installs, in-app purchases, and many other valuable information on an advertising campaign level.
+Other platforms that offer mobile app advertising services are using the same technique.
 Think of Twitter, Snapchat, TikTok, and many more.
 And these platforms are the leading source of paid acquisition for mobile apps.
-If you have a high-quality app, you can grow it profitably by acquiring users from these huge networks and measuring your advertising efficiency with remarkable precision.
+If you have a high-quality app, you can grow it profitably by acquiring users from these massive networks and measuring your advertising efficiency with remarkable precision.
 But this is about to change.

 Apple’s ATT requires apps to ask for user consent to tracking.
 If a user opts out, the IDFA is not available.
-And once the IDFA is not available, it’s very hard to match the user and the ad that the user clicked to install the app.
+Once the IDFA is not available, it’s very hard to match the user to the ad that the user clicked to install the app.

-The enforcement of the ATT by Apple is likely to affect app marketers in a significant way.
-There are estimates that more than 70% of users will not allow tracking, so the existing advertising measurement might collapse as soon as the ATT is enforced.
+Apple's enforcement of the ATT is likely to significantly affect app marketers.
+Estimates suggest that more than 70% of users will not allow tracking, so the existing advertising measurement might collapse as soon as the ATT is enforced.

-There are many mobile measurement platforms (MMPs) like AppsFlyer, Adjust, Tenjin, that provide convenient mobile advertising measurement for app marketers.
+Many mobile measurement platforms (MMPs), like AppsFlyer, Adjust, and Tenjin, provide convenient mobile advertising measurement for app marketers.
 All of them are leveraging the IDFA to some extent, and now their marketing attribution models will also have to change.

-Here you can find Apple’s ATT overview, including the answers to some frequently asked questions.
+You can find Apple’s ATT overview here, including the answers to frequently asked questions.

 SKAdNetwork instead of the IDFA for marketing attribution